rebelsky/csc207c/_mps/classical-encryption.md

 We will generally check internal correctness using unit tests (to be provided), although we will likely use.

+## Submitting your work

+Please submit all of your work on the project to Gradescope by using the GitHub submission method.
+If you are unable to do so, upload all of your files to Gradescope.

 ## Grading rubric

 ### Redo or above